calbergs/spotify-api/README.md

 ![spotify drawio](https://user-images.githubusercontent.com/60953643/210160621-c7213f9d-2b9f-42ad-b8b1-697403bf6497.svg)

 #### Process
-1. main.py script is triggered every 30 minutes via Airflow to refresh the access token,  make a connection to the Postgres database to check for the latest listened time, and call the Spotify API to retrieve the most recently played songs and corresponding genres
+1. main.py script is triggered every 30 minutes via Airflow to refresh the access token,  make a connection to the Postgres database to check for the latest listened time, and call the Spotify API to retrieve the most recently played songs and corresponding genres.
 2. Responses are then saved as CSV files in 'YYYY-MM-DD.csv' format.
 These files will keep getting appended with the most recently played songs for the respective date.
 3. The data is then copied into the Postgres Database into the respective tables, spotify_songs and spotify_genres.
 4. dbt run task is then triggered to run transformations on top of our staging data to produce analytical and reporting tables/views.